 Novartis, former unit to pay $346 million to resolve U.S. bribery charges

-Novartis will also pay $112.8 million to settle related civil charges by the U.S. Securities and Exchange Commission.
-Alcon Pte, now part of Alcon AG, entered its own deferred prosecution agreement and will pay an $8.9 million criminal fine.
+Novartis will also pay $112.8 million in a related U.S. Securities and Exchange Commission civil settlement.
+Alcon Pte, part of Alcon AG, entered its own deferred prosecution agreement and will pay an $8.9 million criminal fine.
 Novartis spun off Alcon in April 2019.

-The Alcon unit was accused of having from 2011 to 2014 used a third-party distributor to quietly funnel payments to employees of state-owned hospitals and clinics in Vietnam to boost sales of intraocular lenses, which are used to treat cataracts.
-U.S. authorities also accused units of falsifying books and records to conceal the bribes.
+The Alcon unit was accused of having from 2011 to 2014 used a third-party distributor to quietly funnel payments to employees of Vietnamese state-owned hospitals and clinics to boost sales of intraocular lenses, which treat cataracts.
+Both units were also accused of falsifying books and records to conceal the payments.
+The fines reflected reductions because of the companies' cooperation.

-Shannon Thyme Klinger, Novartis' group general counsel, in a statement said the drugmaker was pleased to have resolved all its outstanding FCPA investigations.
-Novartis also said the settlements contain no allegations regarding any bribery of Greek politicians, consistent with its own internal findings.
+Shannon Thyme Klinger, Novartis' group general counsel, said in a statement the drugmaker was pleased to have resolved all its outstanding FCPA investigations.
+Novartis also said the settlements contain no allegations regarding bribery of Greek politicians, consistent with its own internal findings.

 An Alcon spokesman said that company was also pleased to settle.
-The Justice Department said both fines reflect reductions because of cooperation by Novartis and Alcon.
+Novartis still faces a separate U.S. government lawsuit accusing it of paying kickbacks to doctors to prescribe its drugs.
+The drugmaker set aside $700 million last year for a possible settlement.

 ALSO READ